marcb1387/reports/README.md

 **Optional Arguments:**

+Running without any arguments will run the report with static images and no file/stops checks using the config.ini file information.

 -c, --check will check the area for the amount of pokestops vs amount of research tasks before posting and perform a filecheck to see if a report has already ran today.
-CRON use for running every X amount of minutes.
+CRON use for running every X amount of minutes to autopost after all stops have scanned for research.
+Do not use with -s.

--a, --area allows to pass optional area, webhook and areanames, if this is not used the config.ini defults will be used. questreport.py -a area.ini
+-a, --area allows to pass optional area, webhook, areanames or author.
+If this is not used the config.ini defults will be used.

 -g, --gif will load Animated Gif Sprites for pokemon vs the standard images.

 -s, --safe Will perform a file check only to see if a report has already ran today.
-CRON Use as a fail safe run at a specific time if all stops havent reported research.
+CRON Use as a fail safe run at a specific time if some stops havent reported research.
+Do no use with -c.

 **Example Pokemon, Items and Stradust reports:**